bgcarlisle/Numbat/docs/assignments.md

 Assignments can be manually added or removed by clicking the extractor name in the grid on the reference set assignment page.
 When the user name has a "✓" beside it, the assignment has been successfully added.
-When he user name has an "✗" beside it, the assignment has been successfully removed.
+When the user name has an "✗" beside it, the assignment has been successfully removed.

 Assignments can be added or removed en masse using the tools provided above the grid of references on the reference set assignment